 Apart from a brief glimpse of his life prior to becoming President, the museum focuses on his eight years in the White House.
 The section dedicated to September 11th and the subsequent pursuit of terrorists is chilling and sobering.
 My throat felt tight and my eyes wouldn’t stop brimming with tears.

-Checking out the life-sized replica of President Bush’s Oval Office, complete with a phone on the Resolute Desk having the #41 as a speed dial option.
+There’s a life-sized replica of President Bush’s Oval Office, complete with a phone on the Resolute Desk that has #41 as a speed dial option.
 George H.W.
 Bush was the 41st President of the United States.
-Ah, a time when that title wasn’t reduced to POTUS by our new way of communicating.
+Ah, a time when that title wasn’t reduced to POTUS.
 I know.
 Such complaints make me sound old.
-I’m a grandma, so I think I should be able to get away with such longings.
+I’m a grandma, so I think I should be able to get away with it.

 I sometimes feel like Sheldon when it comes to change…